datafusion-contrib/datafusion-table-providers/README.md

 Many of the table providers in this repo are for querying data from other database systems.
 Those providers also integrate with the [`datafusion-federation`](https://github.com/datafusion-contrib/datafusion-federation/) crate to allow for more efficient query execution, such as pushing down joins between multiple tables from the same database system, or efficiently implementing TopK style queries (`SELECT * FROM table ORDER BY foo LIMIT 10`).

-To use these table providers with federation, add the `datafusion-federation` crate and create a DataFusion `SessionContext` using the Federation optimizer rule and query planner with:
+To use these table providers with efficient federation push-down, add the `datafusion-federation` crate and create a DataFusion `SessionContext` using the Federation optimizer rule and query planner with:

 ```rust
 use datafusion::prelude::SessionContext;